Mountain hut: The Alps

-Britain
+United Kingdom

 In the United Kingdom the tradition is of unwardened "climbing huts" providing fairly rudimentary accommodation (but superior to that of a bothy) close to a climbing ground; the huts are usually conversions (e.g. of former quarrymen's cottages, or of disused mine buildings), and are not open to passers-by except in emergency.
 Many climbing clubs in the UK have such huts in Snowdonia or in the Lake District.
 A well-known example is the Charles Inglis Clark Memorial Hut (the 'CIC Hut') - a purpose-built hut below the northern crags of Ben Nevis in Scotland.

 In the past, some shelters in Scotland were built in exposed locations at high elevation, often as part of military training exercises.
 However, and particularly following the 1971 Cairngorm Plateau Disaster, these were deliberately demolished because they were thought to pose dangers exceeding their benefits.

 Norway

-The Norwegian Trekking Association operates about 460 cabins mostly in the mountains and in forested areas, of which about 400 have lodgings.
-Many cabins are unstaffed and open all year, while the staffed cabins often are just open during summer.
+The Norwegian Trekking Association (DNT) operates about 600 cabins mostly in the mountains and in forested areas.

+DNT offers three types of cabins: staffed lodges, self-service cabins and no-service cabins.
+Many cabins are unstaffed and open all year, while the staffed cabins often are just open during summer and the skiing season.